thunderbird/webext-docs/tabs.rst

 connect(tabId, [connectInfo])
 -----------------------------

-.. api-section-annotation-hack:: -- [Added in TB 82]
+.. api-section-annotation-hack:: -- [Added in TB 82, backported to TB 78.4]

 Connects to the content script(s) in the specified tab.
 The `runtime.onConnect <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onConnect>`_ event is fired in each content script running in the specified tab for the current extension.
 For more details, see `Content Script Messaging <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts>`_.